Gamify Corporate Training With 3 Types of Decision-Making Simulation Games

 These decision-making scenarios are very simple to create and are a great option if you want to reinforce some concepts in an interactive manner, with minimal costs.

 These are more robust choose-your-own-adventure scenarios that are text-based (to economize on costs).
 The main difference with scenarios is that the next part of the scenario learners receive is based on their previous choice.
 Thus, there will be multiple possible outcomes, with feedback given to learners along the way about the quality of their choices.
 This is also fairly easy to create, though requiring more thought to create a unified scenario with multiple paths that diverge and converge.
 There are numerous third-party tools to implement this simply, and one open-sourced tool we’ve used is Twinery.
-The integration to the NovoEd platform is very simple: it is launched in a self-contained window to complete.
+The integration to the NovoEd online learning platform is very simple: it is launched in a self-contained window to complete.
 Below is an example of a story flow path that you can create with Twinery, and there are numerous similar programs that you can use.

 These adaptive role-play scenarios allow for ‘consequences’ and cause people to question how their decisions have affected their path in the role-play.
 You should consider these when you want to convey some nuances of a new skill or situation.
 These are fairly low-cost, but do take some time and thought to create.